Eminem's company loses Supreme Court bid in National Party copyright case

 The Supreme Court has declined Eight Mile leave to appeal and Eminem's company has been ordered to pay $4500 in costs.

-Eight Mile first succeeded in establishing a breach of copyright after the National Party was found to use a soundtrack infringing the musical work of Eminem's song, Lose Yourself.
+American companies Eight Mile Style and Martin Affiliated, who co-own the copyright to Eminem song Lose Yourself, first succeeded in establishing a breach of copyright after the National Party was found to use a soundtrack infringing the musical work of the song.

-The National Party was ordered to pay damages of $600,000 but the party appealed to the Court of Appeal on the cost of the damages, which was reduced to just $225,000.
+The National Party was ordered to pay damages of $600,000 to the applicants (collectively, Eight Mile) but the party appealed to the Court of Appeal on the cost of the damages, which was reduced to just $225,000.

 Following the decision, Eight Mile sought leave to appeal in the Supreme Court against the Court of Appeal's decision.